bytedance/piano_transcription/README.md

 </pre>

 ### 1. Train
 The baseline system is built using "Onsets and frames: Dual-objective piano transcription."
 [2].
-There are some difference including:
+There are some difference in the implementation including:
 1) GRU is used instead of LSTM.
 2) A sampling rate of 32 kHz is used instead of 16 kHz.
 3) A hop size of 10 ms is used instead of 31.25 ms.